mrhteriyaki/magiqtouch-modbus-esp32/README.md

 Current Limitations:
 - Refrigerated Cooling
 - Zones 3 & 4 (Values are likely next in order from existing zone data)
-- Untested support of systems that do not have the original IOT Module already configured with their MagiqTouch panel.
-(Response to module discovery process)
 - Zone 1 temp sensor is not always updated, update only occurs when using a Cooler/Heater on temperature mode.
 Additional zones are reported accurately using their update message to primary control panel.
   (Temp reporting issue seems to occur in official module too, incorrectly reports temperature on app when using Fan mode).
-- Has only been tested with controller version R719
+- Has only been tested with controller version R719.
+- WiFi controller status does not reflect ESP WiFi state.

 Hardware List:
 - FireBeetle ESP32 (DFRobot) - Any ESP32 that has 2x additional UART ports for the RS458 modules should work.